 Unlike other observatories scheduled classically or through a queue, LCO network users submit requests for observations at any time during the semester.
 It is important to understand that, in order to allow users to request observations at any time, the LCO scheduler re-calculates the optimum schedule for the whole network several times an hour.Sometimes this means that an observation which had been scheduled on one telescope is re-scheduled on another.
 It can also mean that a site which was previous scheduled is now suffering poor weather, and the observations scheduled there need to be re-assigned.
 For this reason, the scheduling of an individual observation varies as a function of time until either the observation is completed, or the window for its execution expires.
 Upon completion, the time used for the observation (including overheads) is decremented from the projects allocation.

 The observe portal provides detailed feedback on the progress of every observation request, including where in the network the request can be executed from, the conditions at those site(s) during the requested window of the observation, and what resource the scheduler has allocated to the task.The observe portal can be configured to notify users by email once their observations are executed.

 There are also options to submit programmatic queries regarding the status of your observation requests.
 Our Developer's Site explains in detail how to make use of these end points.

 We provide extensive documentation to help you design and execute your observing program.
 If you have questions about LCO or your program, our online help pages and Getting Started guide are your first port of call.
-But if this doesn't provide all the answers, or you have a suggestion to make, please contact our team using our feedback form.
+But if this doesn't provide all the answers, or you have a suggestion to make, please contact our science support team at email@example.com.